truas/LexicalChain_Builder/README.md

 [2018-11-29]:
 1. General refactorin on printing status (reduce I/O)
 2. Differences between python 3.4<= and 3.5>= with respect to merge dictionaries
-3. Discard documents that cannot be parsed into chains
+3. Discard documents that cannot be parsed into chains and/or are empty

 [2018-11-15]:
 1. Flex and Fixed LC implemented, IDE and command line - milestone